-Staff on fixed-term or regular contracts receive a salary which is reviewed on 1 April each year.
-In addition, members of staff who are not eligible for overtime pay are eligible to receive a performance-based compensation award depending on the Bank's and the individual staff member's performance.
+Staff on fixed-term or regular contracts are eligible for an annual salary adjustment which is reviewed on 1 January each year.
+In addition, members of staff who are not eligible for overtime pay are eligible to receive a performance-based compensation award depending on the Bank's and the individual staff member's performance, and subject to any eligibility clause specified within their contractual terms of reference.

-Staff on fixed-term or regular contracts, as well as most of the Board of Directors, the President and Vice Presidents, are covered by medical insurance, life insurance and participate in the Bank's retirement plans.
+Staff on fixed-term or regular contracts, as well as most of the Board of Directors, 18 the President and Vice Presidents, are covered by medical insurance, life insurance and participate in the Bank's retirement plans.
 Certain staff hired from abroad may be eligible for some allowances to assist with costs related to their relocation.